-BizPortals 365 is a ready-to-go intranet solution that is built on Microsoft SharePoint and Office 365.
+BizPortals 365 is a ready-to-go intranet solution that is built on Microsoft SharePoint and Office 365 (now renamed Microsoft 365).
 Along with offering enterprise-grade security features, regular software and security updates, and the advantage of your data being stored in the cloud, it also has the following benefits:

 To conclude, cyber-attacks are on the rise, hackers are using more sophisticated techniques to cause disruptions in our day-to-day lives, and they are not going away anytime soon.
 So, be prepared, be vigilant, and use the prevention methods discussed in this article to keep your business and work as threat free and as productive as possible.

 If you need help or have any questions on the above topic, please feel free to email us at email@example.com or visit our website at https://www.bizportals365.com.